MaterializeInc/materialize/doc/user/content/quickstarts/abandoned-cart.md

   - /demos/abandoned-cart
 ---

-In this quickstart, you will learn how to use Materialize to send out abandoned cart notifications.
+**tl;dr** In this quickstart, you will learn how to use Materialize to send out abandoned cart notifications.
 At the end of the guide, you will have a live view with a list of users who have abandoned their carts.

+Microservices that work with large data sets often use a job scheduler to process incoming data in batches.
+These tools can range from basic (e.g. `cron`) to complex.

+When an online shopper doesn't make a purchase after adding items to their cart, the likelihood of them completing the purchase decreases over time.
+Materialize can be used to reduce cart abandonment by sending a notification when a user has not completed their purchase after a certain amount of time.

+Materialize allows you to eliminate the need for scheduling and jobs by simply sending data, describing transformations with SQL, and reading the results.
+Additionally, it can maintain the results of these transformations with sub-second latencies, enabling more agile services.

 The key concepts present in this quickstart will also apply to many other real-time projects: